Causal Graph Neural Networks for Healthcare: Introduction

-This brittleness stems from a fundamental mismatch between what machine learning optimises and what healthcare requires.
-Clinical decisions inherently require understanding causal mechanisms, will this drug help \textit{this} patient?
-Would this patient have developed complications under alternative treatment?, yet current models learn statistical associations that may reflect institutional practices, equipment characteristics, patient selection, or confounding variables rather than biological reality \cite{Castro_2020_Causality, Richens_2020_Improving}.
-The COVID-19 pandemic exposed these limitations with devastating clarity, where predictive models trained on historical data failed catastrophically when confronted with a novel pathogen and rapidly evolving clinical practices, highlighting the urgent need for methods that generalise based on causal invariance rather than statistical regularities \cite{Wynants_2020_Prediction, Roberts_2021_Common}.
-The consequences extend beyond accuracy metrics to patient harm, as models that encode spurious correlations can recommend interventions effective in training environments but ineffective or harmful in deployment settings.
-Moreover, mounting evidence demonstrates that AI systems trained on historical data perpetuate or amplify existing healthcare disparities, with purely statistical fairness metrics proving insufficient to address discrimination transmitted along causal pathways \cite{Kilbertus_2017_Avoiding, Kusner_2017_Counterfactual, Plecko_2024_Causal_Fairness, AdamsPrassl_2023_Algorithmic}.
+The brittleness occurs from a mismatch between what machine learning optimises and what healthcare often requires.
+Clinical decisions are often a result of causal mechanisms.
+Will this drug help \textit{this} patient?
+Would this patient have developed complications under alternative treatment?
+Current models learn statistical associations that may reflect institutional practices, equipment characteristics, patient selection, or confounding variables instead of biology \cite{Castro_2020_Causality, Richens_2020_Improving}.
+The COVID-19 pandemic exposed these limitations in two ways: predictive models built specifically for COVID-19 diagnosis and prognosis suffered from methodological shortcomings and poor generalisability \cite{Wynants_2020_Prediction, Roberts_2021_Common}, while pre-existing clinical AI systems, such as the widely deployed sepsis-alerting model, had to be deactivated when pandemic-driven changes in patient demographics disrupted the statistical relationships on which they relied \cite{finlayson2021clinician}.
+The consequences go beyond accuracy; they can also lead to patient harm, as models that encode spurious correlations may recommend interventions that are effective in training environments but ineffective or harmful in deployment settings.
+Moreover, evidence shows that AI systems trained on historical data perpetuate or amplify existing healthcare disparities, and that purely statistical fairness metrics are insufficient to address discrimination \cite{subbaswamy2020development, Obermeyer_2019_Dissecting,Kilbertus_2017_Avoiding, Kusner_2017_Counterfactual, Plecko_2024_Causal_Fairness, AdamsPrassl_2023_Algorithmic}.

+Randomised controlled trials remain the gold standard for estimating causal effects, but as they address population-average treatment effects under specific protocols, they struggle to capture complex multi-drug interactions at scale, and are infeasible for many clinically relevant questions due to ethical, temporal, or cost constraints.
+When randomised trials are infeasible, causal inference frameworks offer principled approaches to counterfactual reasoning from observational data, including at the patient level \cite{Prosperi_2020_Nmi}.
+Causal graph methods can extend this logic to the high-dimensional molecular and physiological networks characteristic of modern biomedicine.